MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-assessment-scan-publishing-sites.md

 ## Overview

 Publishing sites are typically customized intranet sites that rely on page layouts to allow end users to quickly create articles that are published to end users.
-Due to the high level of customizations that are involved with publishing sites, they may be difficult to migrate to SharePoint without a lot of remediation.
+Due to the high level of customizations that are involved with publishing sites, they may be difficult to migrate to SharePoint in Microsoft 365 without a lot of remediation.

 ## Data Migration